andreaszetter/-gws-project-1/CONTRIBUTING.md

 1. Open [IDEAS.md](IDEAS.md)
 2. Add your thoughts to the relevant section
-3. Commit with a descriptive message like "Add idea about puzzle mechanics"
+3. Commit with a descriptive message like "Added idea on cool character idea"
 4. Don't overthink it!

 ### 2. Detailed Concepts